Menu

 Shaping the future of vocational education and training

-Today TEC has commenced consultation on the number and coverage of Industry Skills Boards.
-The proposals also include some sectors where standards setting is proposed to transition to NZQA.
+From 28 April to 20 May, the Tertiary Education Commission (TEC) conducted consultation on the number and coverage of Industry Skills Boards.
+The proposals also included some sectors where standards setting is proposed to transition to NZQA.

 The consultation document can be found here: Consultation on Industry Skills Boards’ coverage | Tertiary Education Commission